 Cheers: Featuring some of the finest mixologists on Maui—as well as hand-crafted cocktails prepared with fresh fruits, veggies, herbs, and cold-pressed sugarcane—The Mill House gets top marks for their eclectic swills, including a “Mill Mule” with Kōloa Dark Rum, Maui Brewing Co.
 Ginger Beer, and fresh lime juice.

 Score: There’s no better way to wind down a Maui day than with a cold beer—something the staff at The Mill House takes to heart with their $5 brews, ranging from Bikini Blonde to Coconut Hiwa Porter.
-Keep in mind that their menus change regularly, so check out what’s on tap today.
+Keep in mind that their menus change regularly.

 300 Maalaea Road